 Individual colleges will also have IT facilities but arrangements for access vary between colleges and students should consult their colleges for further information.
-If you have any department IT issues, MSc students can contact the Psychiatry IT team at the following email address: help@IMSU.ox.ac.uk In the first week students will be required to complete mandatory information security training www.infosec.ox.ac.uk/module
+If you have any department IT issues, MSc students can contact the Psychiatry IT Manager, Mr Wayne Davies, at the following email address wayne.davies@psych.ox.ac.uk.
+Students can also contact the MSD IT help desk at help@IMSU.ox.ac.uk In the first week students will be required to complete mandatory information security training www.infosec.ox.ac.uk/module